andy-maier/python-garbagetracker/docs/intro.rst

 -----

-Here is an example of how to use Yagot to detect collected objects caused by pytest test cases using the command line options provided by the pytest plugin of Yagot:
+Here is an example of how to use Yagot to detect collected objects caused by pytest test cases using the command line options provided by the :ref:`yagot pytest plugin`:

 .. code-block:: text